rafationgson/Project-3/README.md

 7. Loan amount
 8. Repayment Period - Term of the loan

-I shall take into account these factors stated above during my analysis.
+I shall take these factors into account during my analysis.

 Code used: Python
 Libraries used: Numpy, Matplotlib, Seaborn, Pandas, Scikit Learn